Try Amazon Home Services

 Many such features were adopted by the Muslim armies which conquered Transoxania shortly after these pictures were painted.
 (Hermitage Mus., Leningrad)

-Referenced as figure 428 in The military technology of classical Islam by D Nicolle
+The middle 2 warriors are referenced as figure 428, the right warrior as part of figure 438 in The military technology of classical Islam by D Nicolle

 428. Fresco from Piandjikent Reception Hall VI/1, 7th-8th centuries AD, Transoxanian, Hermitage, Leningrad (Aka S, Yaku).